DylanSteinhauer/Amazon_Vine_Analysis/README.md

 Out of the 40,565 total reviews, only 94 of them were from paid vine reviews.
 While there were a greater percentage of 5 star reviews for paid (51.06%) than unpaid (38.70%), this is a relatively small differential and the sample size of paid reviews is too small to conclude that there is positivity bias.
-One additional analysis we could do to get a better idea of potential bias would be to look at 1 star reviews as well.
+One additional analysis we could do is look at 1 star reviews as well.
 Determining if there are significantly more 1 star reviews in the unpaid category could give a better idea as to whether there is bias.